 Who is it for?

-A minimum of four GCSEs at grade 3 or above, preferably including Maths and English.
+A minimum of four GCSEs at grade 3 or above, which must include Maths and English.

 What does the course involve?

 You will study many different aspects of transport maintenance on this course.

 - The retail motor industry

 - Compression ignition (diesel) engine system components and operation